 "Patti sings, I cook.
 This is what I love to do."

-And if you're worried that Walmart will run out of pies, the store secured an addition two million pounds of sweet potatoes to make sure supplies don't run out ahead of the holiday season.
+And if you're worried that Walmart will run out of pies, the store says it just secured an additional two million pounds of sweet potatoes to make sure supplies don't run out ahead of the holiday season.